Sarjak369/financial-assistant-agent/README.md

 ---

-## Future Enhancements
+## Data Persistence and Historical Data Query

-- **Authentication:** Implement API key-based or JWT authentication.
+### Historical Data Query:
-- **Real-Time Updates:** Add WebSocket support for live stock price updates.
+- **Purpose:** To allow users to query historical financial data.
-- **Advanced Caching:** Enhance caching strategies using Redis.
+- **Data Source:** A CSV file (`data/historical_data.csv`) loaded into Apache Spark at startup.
-- **Monitoring:** Integrate tools like Sentry for error tracking.
+- **Usage:** When a user enters a SQL query (e.g., `SELECT * FROM stock_data WHERE symbol='AAPL'`), Spark SQL executes the query against the CSV data, returning the matching records.
-- **Additional Data Sources:** Expand to include more financial data APIs.
+- **Persistence:** In this project, historical data is stored in a CSV file.
+For a production scenario, consider using a robust database.

 ---

 ## Conclusion

 The **Financial Assistant Agent** is a fully integrated financial tool providing real-time stock prices, historical data analysis, and financial news through a user-friendly React interface.
 The application is containerized with Docker and is deployment-ready.
-Future enhancements include authentication, real-time updates, and further optimizations.
+Future enhancements include authentication, real-time updates, and further performance optimizations.